pacdouglas/MobileDataSaver/README.md

 Oh, and you can relax!
 We only monitor just how much your mobile data usage, your privacy is preserved. =)

 **How the calculation works:**
-If you are using Internet by data mobile, every 2 minutes a comparison is made with 2 minutes ago in data usage, if in that time period was spent more than 5MB, a notification is sent.
+If you are using Internet by data mobile, every 2 minutes a comparison is made with 2 minutes ago in data usage, if in that time period was spent more than 5MB (or you can choose other value on app), a notification is sent.